Nationals vs. Rockies Player Props Betting Odds

-Ryan McMahon and Lane Thomas are two of the players with prop bets available when the Colorado Rockies and the Washington Nationals play at Nationals Park on Monday (beginning at 7:05 PM ET).
+Sportsbooks have set player props for Lane Thomas, Ryan McMahon and others when the Washington Nationals host the Colorado Rockies at Nationals Park on Tuesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!